Frances Thompson: Legacy and impact

 Thompson, growing up in a life of slavery, struggle, and disappointment managed to leave the world with a life of a lasting legacy and impact.
 Following the Memphis Massacre in 1866, Thompson made quick work to be heard.
 Not only did Thompson testify in front of Congress about the events of the Memphis massacre, but she was one of only five black women to testify about these events.
 Testifying put Thompson at risk, but she escaped violent retribution for her speech.
 Thompson's testimony notably played a pivotal role in winning public support for Black people during the "radical" Reconstruction of America after the Civil War.

 Thompson not only impacted America as a black woman who testified in front of Congress, but was also the first-ever transgender woman to testify before the congressional committee.
 Thompson had spent the majority of her life as a transgender woman, who would advocate for her rights and bodily autonomy.
 10 years after the Memphis massacre, in 1876, Thompson would later be arrested for cross-dressing but also maintained her rights as a woman.
 When asked about her gender after the arrest, Thompson would tell reporters that police had long been aware of her gender and that they only made an issue of it after premeditated plans.
-Thompson would then leave jail and live the rest of her life as a transgender woman up until her death at the age of 36.
+Thompson left jail and lived the short rest of her life as a transgender woman up until her death at the age of 36.

-Thompson had become one of the first black women, former slaves, and transgender women to testify in front of Congress.
+Thompson had become one of the first Black women, former slaves, and transgender women to testify in front of Congress.
 She also became an advocate for both bodily autonomy.
 Thompson's testimony would lead the government to enact legislation that protected the civil rights of newly emancipated African Americans.